 A legend of small gauge filmmaking, Saul Levine's practice includes film, video, live performance, collage and installation.
 Included in the Museum of Modern Art's 1998 exhibition Big As Life: An American History of 8mm Films, Levine's work is noted for its incorporation of splice marks, percussive editing, "unconstrained camera movements and spontaneous formal accidents".

 This distinctive style, informed by a background in the blues, poetry, and radical politics, produces "exquisitely kinetic," and often very beautiful cinematic experiences.
 Levine's influence extends beyond his film work: he has taught at the Massachusetts College of Art for over 25 years and programs the longstanding Mass Art Film Society.
-Since 1964, he has made over 80 films and videos, five of which we present in this program.
+Since 1964, he has made over 80 films and videos, many of which are available here.

 High resolution images available via Levine's online image library, found here: